2016 Cardiovascular Symposium

 This program meets the continuing education criteria for 6.0 clock hours for Nebraska and Iowa Respiratory Care Practitioners.

 6.0 Education hours.
-Nebraska Methodist College Center for Professional and Continuing Education assigns education hours based on 60 minutes of classroom instruction for each offering.
+Nebraska Methodist College Professional Development assigns education hours based on 60 minutes of classroom instruction for each offering.
 Participants may use these for their professional continuing education hours and toward re-licensure if so approved within the standards and guidelines of their discipline.